 Psychotherapist - Writer - Public Speaker

 Stella O’Malley is a psychotherapist, writer, best selling author, and public speaker with many years’ experience as a mental health professional.
-Much of Stella’s counselling and teaching work is with parents and young people which culminated in the recent publication of her book ‘Cotton Wool Kids’ by Mercier Press in 2015.
-‘Cotton Wool Kids’ reached no.5 on the Irish bestseller charts and has remained on the Eason’s bestselling list for some time.
-Stella's new book 'Bully-Proof Kids: Practical tools to help kids grow up confident, resilient and strong' will be released by Gill Books in August 2017.
+Much of Stella’s counselling and teaching work is with parents and young people which culminated in the publication of her book ‘Cotton Wool Kids’ by Mercier Press in 2015.
+‘Cotton Wool Kids’ reached no.5 on the Irish bestseller charts and remained on the Eason’s bestselling list for some time while in August 2017, Stella's new best-selling book 'Bully-Proof Kids: Practical tools to help kids grow up confident, resilient and strong' was released by Gill Books.

 email@example.com Tel: 085 7112211